tianjialiu/HMS-Smoke/README.md

 * August 2020: added visualization of GOES RGB imagery, HMS smoke days and 'duration'

 ### HMS Quality Control
+Number of HMS polygons in each year, and how many are invalid after processing in R.
 | Year | Total | Invalid |
 | :--- | :--- | :--- |
 | 2005 | 6296 | 8 |